tackaberry/gatsby-wordpress-tailwindcss/README.md

 ### Plugin to expose navigation to wpgraphql

 This plugin needs to be added to Wordpress CMS.
-The file `plugin.zip` in a zip of a php file containing the code below.
+The file `graphql-navigation-plugin.zip` is a zip of a php file containing the code below.
 Add this plugin through the Wordpress admin console.

 ```php